Breastfeeding Beyond Two

 - Breast milk produced after six months contains just the right amount of protein, fat and other elements that are appropriate for breastfeeding older children.

-A nursing toddler will receive higher amounts of immune protection factors, that protect against allergies and other illnesses.
+- A nursing toddler will receive higher amounts of immune protective factors that protect against allergies and other illnesses.

-The breast milk will continue to contain all immune system factors, that help the gut, brain and other organs mature and develop.
+- Breast milk will continue to contain all immune system factors that help the gut, brain, and other organs mature and develop.

 The Challenges of Breastfeeding a Toddler

-- You might find it difficult to keep him/her from wanting to breastfeed and undress you in public!
-Hee hee.
+- You might find it difficult to keep them from wanting to breastfeed and undress you in public!

-You might have to handle criticism from family, friends and even strangers.
-The best thing to do is to associate with other moms, who are “like-minded" and who are also breastfeeding older children.
+- You might have to handle criticism from family, friends, and even strangers.
+The best thing to do is to mingle with other moms who are like-minded.

 by Charlisa Riley (South Carolina)